 As a forty-two year old bishop, Augustine was candid enough to tell us how he continued to hear the voices of his mistresses as he tried to turn his heart–and his sexuality–over to God: “Are you sending us away forever?…From this moment, shall we not be with you, now and forever?” they whispered in his ears.
 (Conf.
 8, 11. ) Even if many people do not feel called to a completely celibate lifestyle as Augustine did, we may hear these same voices from our past–or present–as we try to live a chaste life, each of us according to our state in life.

 Augustine, a passionate N. African man of the 4th Century, had no qualms about describing how he now “panted” for God, even as he once panted for his mistresses: (Conf.
 Ch 10, 27).
 Perhaps most encouraging for us, who are not perfect in our sexual behavior and thoughts, in Book Ten of his Confessions, Augustine said, “I confess in Your sight by this book, not what I once was, but what I now am.”
 (Conf.
 10, 3) In other words, he still had to struggle with the gift of his sexuality, even as we do. (cf Peter Brown in Augustine of Hippo, p.
 177-9)

 To sum up, whatever your sexual journey and experience is or has been, we invite you to join this confidential* conversation to discover/rediscover your sexuality as a gift of God.
 Together, may we go forward with hope and joy and a sexuality that we experience as touched by God?

-* A suggestion: if you decide to respond to this post below, please use only your first or middle name and do not include any other personally identifiable information.
+* A suggestion: if you decide to respond to this post below, you are welcome to use only your first or middle name–even just an initial!– and do not include any other personally identifiable information if that helps you feel safe.
 If you choose to enter your email below, it will be kept private from public view.

 Fr.
 Paul Morrissey, OSA